David Allen — Chicago

 Which product should I use?

-Your call, but a thin layer of Restore or Aquaphor for the first couple of days works.
+A very thin layer of Restore or Aquaphor for the first couple of days is usually fine, unless we discussed something different.
 More importantly, make sure your hands are clean.